willianantunes/willianantunes.com/content/blog/2021/06/2021-06-01-regex-data-classes-and-type-hints-with-python-learning-from-tweet-text.md

     pass
 ```

 We defined the argument's type, but what about the returned type?
 That's a good situation to use [Data Classes](https://docs.python.org/3/library/dataclasses.html#module-dataclasses)!
 From our tests, we know what the expected behavior is.
-Let's define our data class and use it and the returning type of our method:
+Let's define our data class and use it as the returning type of our method:

 ```python
 @dataclass(frozen=True)